Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Introduction

 Digital quantum simulation (DQS) offers a remarkable avenue for investigating a diverse range of intricate models, without the need for direct laboratory engineering.
-Versatile digital simulation methodologies have been harnessed to explore various domains, including topological phases \cite{Digital-topological1, Digital-topological2, Digital-topological3} and quench dynamics \cite{Digital-quench}.
+Versatile digital-simulation methodologies have been harnessed to explore various domains, including topological phases \cite{Digital-topological1, Digital-topological2, Digital-topological3} and quench dynamics \cite{Digital-quench}.
 Unlike analog quantum simulation, which is confined to specific quantum system types, DQS stands out for its execution via sequences of quantum logic gates.
 This can be achieved using present-day quantum simulators and holds promise for future fault-tolerant quantum computers \cite{preskill2018quantumcomputingin}.
-To foster the development of DQS, hybrid quantum-classical optimization algorithms like variational quantum algorithms \cite{cerezo2021variational} grounded in gradient descent \cite{HuangPRR2023}, or variational quantum eigensolvers \cite{peruzzo2014variational}, play pivotal roles.
-In particular, quantum-control-inspired algorithms have demonstrated themselves invaluable approached for addressing complex quantum control problems by leveraging classical optimizers \cite{IvanoPRL2020,SarovarPRR2021,Sun_2022,HuangPRR2023}.
+To foster the development of DQS, hybrid quantum-classical optimization algorithms such as variational quantum algorithms \cite{cerezo2021variational} grounded in gradient descent \cite{HuangPRR2023}, or variational quantum eigensolvers \cite{peruzzo2014variational}, become crucial.
+In particular, quantum control-inspired algorithms have demonstrated themselves as invaluable approaches for addressing complex quantum control problems by leveraging classical optimizers \cite{IvanoPRL2020,SarovarPRR2021,Sun_2022,HuangPRR2023}.